pragdev/gate/README.md

 # goauth
-OAuth server library written in Groovy for a servlet container.
+OAuth server library written in Groovy for a Google app engine.
 Development in progress.